Skip to content

 Middleware

 Middleware runs before guards and route handlers.
 It can inspect or modify the request, short-circuit the response, or perform side effects like logging and timing.
-Stratal uses a per-module configuration approach where each module declares which middleware applies to which routes.
+A module registers middleware by implementing RouteConfigurable and configuring the Router it receives.

 A middleware class implements the Middleware interface with a single handle method: